chr15m/frock/tutorial/README.md

 If you change the text in `server/hello-world.clj` and refresh http://127.0.0.1:8000/hello-world.php after one second you should see the change in the browser.

 You should now have a terminal window running the figwheel server and a separate terminal window running the Frock build & PHP server.

+Note: *You could add a `lein` alias and use [https://github.com/hyPiRion/lein-shell](lein-shell) to run the `make -j2 watch serve` command if you don't want to remember the full command; or create a shell script*.

 ### Write our first Frock back-end